For questions that we haven't managed to answer please email us and we will get back to you as soon as possible.

 We can cater for vegetarians, vegans and most personal dietary requirements; please just make sure you let us know of filling out your booking form.
 We are happy to discuss any dietary issues prior to booking, please contact us should you have any queries.
 Don't worry - you will not be going hungry!

-No, we have all the experience required to safely to get you down the river.
+Yes of course!
+We have all the experience required to safely to get you down the river.
 We will teach you everything you need to know on the water and also ensure that safety is the priority during all parts of the tour, many of our clients have never rafted or kayaked previously.
 Rafting is a team sport that all abilities can participate in.

 Certain tours are more demanding than others, so a basic level of fitness will help you enjoy your experience more.
 If you have any concerns regarding your level of ability or fitness, please contact us and we will be happy to discuss any queries you may have.